TZstatsADS/Fall2017-project2-grp4/README.md

 ![screenshot](doc/screenshot2.png)

-In this second project of GU4243/GR5243 Applied Data Science, we develop an *Exploratory Data Analysis and Visualization* shiny app on a topic of your choice using U.S. government open data released on the [data.gov](https://data.gov/) website.
-See [Project 2 Description](doc/project2_desc.md) for more details.
+In this second project of GU4243/GR5243 Applied Data Science, we develop an *Exploratory Data Analysis and Visualization* shiny app using Google Maps, Yelp, and New York MTA data.
+See [Project 2 Description](fig/map_pic1.md) for more details.

 The **learning goals** for this project is: